YKhanna2003/G17-HCI-Multi-Monitor-Application/README.md

 ```

 5. Code will track your gaze and you can control your desktop just by your eye movement.
+To build upon the application you can use the data.xlsx file to study the Area of Interest location, Time Spent in AOI, HIT Ratio etc.

 ### Key bindings
 1. <kbd>Alt</kbd> + <kbd>w</kbd> Hold to Activate Window Relocation